Code-Institute-Submissions/HLuke93-ms2/README.md

 During Testing , I could not solve an issue regarding incrementing the user/computer score.

-After Hours of Research i discovered that i was not using the ''parseInt'' function which converts a string into a number.
+After Hours of Research I discovered that I was not using the ''parseInt'' function which converts a string into a number.

 ``` parseInt(document.getElementById("computer-score").innerText); ```